 The other way is that when you enter your stake in the accumulator stake box your total stake should be equal to this:

-In the above example you can see £25 in the accumulator stake box and that the total stake is also £25.
+In the above example, you can see £25 in the accumulator stake box and that the total stake is also £25.

 How Can You Profit From Accumulators?

 Accas are great when they win, pocketing you lots of money from a relatively small stake but think about how often your accas actually win?
 As accas are reliant on all the selections winning there are so many different variables and situations that could happen that could result in a losing bet.
-There is a way though to profit from acca bets regardless of outcome and that is the technique of matched betting at Profit Accumulator.
+There is a way though to profit from acca bets regardless of the outcome and that is the technique of matched betting at Profit Accumulator.
 Accumulator bets are a great ongoing source of profit for matched bettors.

-Here at Profit Accumulator we profit by taking advantage of the many acca insurance promotions offered by bookmakers.
+Here at Profit Accumulator, we profit by taking advantage of the many acca insurance promotions offered by bookmakers.
 The majority of these involve placing 5 fold or 6 fold accumulators and if one team loses you will be refunded your back stake up to a certain amount.
 This free bet refund is how we make our money, through either extracting the value of the free bet or by using it as a safety net when placing accas.
 As well as acca insurance offers there are also weekly acca free bet clubs that we can generate profit from.
 How do we do this?
-Well we use an advanced piece of software called the Acca Catcher which is avaiable to all Platinum members.
+Well, we use an advanced piece of software called the Acca Catcher which is available to all Platinum members.

 Profit Accumulator Acca Catcher

 The Acca Catcher is an advanced matched betting tool that helps members maximise profits from sports accumulators.
 The acca catcher helps users quickly find selections for accumulators for various bookies and calculates the lay stakes required in order to maximise profit or to minimise qualifying losses.
 Take a look through the video above for a detailed guide on the Acca Catcher software.